-This course will examine advanced preparations commonly be seen in both the community and institutional pharmacy settings.
-Students will compound a variety of sterile and non-sterile pharmaceutical compounds using accepted industry formulations.
-There will be a focus on proper technique using aseptic standards in order to maintain the integrity of the compounded preparations.
+Students examine advanced preparations commonly be seen in both the community and institutional pharmacy settings.
+Students compound a variety of sterile and non-sterile pharmaceutical compounds using accepted industry formulations.
+A focus on proper technique using aseptic standards in order to maintain the integrity of the compounded preparations is practiced.

-P- PHRM1010 Non-Sterile Compounding Practices Lab or P- PHRM1003 Non-Sterile Compounding Practices Lab
+P- MATH2009 Pharmaceutical Calculations Advanced and P- PHRM1010 Non-Sterile Compounding Practice Lab and P- PHRM2011 Sterile Techniques

-PHRM2013 Hospital Dispensing Advanced Theory 56.0 Hours

-This course builds skills related to hospital dispensing procedures and independent double checks.
-The student will learn storage requirements as well as how to accurately dispense controlled substances, investigational drugs, and drugs from the special access program in a simulated lab environment.
-Medication reconciliation, ward stock and night cupboard systems will be examined.
-Professionalism and patient safety as they apply within the scope of practice of a pharmacy technician will be emphasized.
-P- PHRM2010 Hospital Dispensing Introductory Theory
+PHRM2013 Hospital Dispensing Advanced Theory 56.0 Hours Students build on knowledge and skills related to hospital dispensing procedures and independent double checks.
+Storage requirements as well as how to accurately dispense controlled substances, investigational drugs, and drugs from the special access program in a simulated lab environment are discussed.
+Medication reconciliation, ward stock and night cupboard systems are examined.
+Professionalism and patient safety as they apply within the scope of practice of a pharmacy technician are emphasized.